arterys/inference-sdk/README.md

 Arterys Inference SDK <!-- omit in toc -->
 ===

-This SDK can be used to integrate your model with the Arterys Marketplace.
+The SDK helps you containerize your model into a Flask app with a predefined API to integrate it with the Arterys Marketplace.
-It provides a Flask app in a Docker container and does all the heavy lifting to make this process as easy as possible.

-You could integrate your model with the Marketplace without using the Flask app provided in this SDK, but you must follow the API as explained in [Integrating the SDK](#integrating-the-sdk)

 ## Contents  <!-- omit in toc -->